AJHodgkinson/ASE/Example_data/README.md

         perl ase_normalisation_sim.pl --DNAid ind1 --OUTid ind1 --DNAvcf ind1.vcf --RNAbam ind1_snps_chr22.Aligned.out.sort.PP.UM.bam --MaxProcs 8 --SampleDepth 2000

+This will produce a null allele file 'ref_allele_count_ind1.txt' for use in the final step

 2. Map and filter the null dataset in the same way as the original data.
 If using the test BAM file, use the following approach:

         #Map data: